-Google Cloud Platform (GCP) offers Identity and Access Management (IAM), which lets you grant granular access to specific GCP resources and prevents unwanted access to other resources.
+Identity and Access Management (IAM) lets you grant granular access to specific Firebase and Google resources and prevents unwanted access to other resources.
 IAM lets you adopt the security principle of least privilege, so you grant only the necessary access to your resources.

-For a detailed description of GCP IAM, read the IAM documentation.
+For a detailed description of IAM, read the Google Cloud IAM documentation.

 Overview of Firebase IAM